 2. Rs.
 50,000 for senior citizens.

 They offer more flexibility regarding tenure.
 Institutions like Bajaj Finance also provide an FD with an option to earn two types of payouts, cumulative and non-cumulative.
 In cumulative FD, you invest a lump sum amount of money over a period, and you get the payout (principal+interest) post maturity (tenure end).
 While in case of a non-cumulative FD, you can earn interest payouts on a monthly, quarterly, half-yearly, or yearly basis.

 2. Systematic Deposit Plan

 A fixed deposit is a reliable option to grow your investment and requires a good amount of money to set aside for higher returns.
-This is a bit difficult scenario for young individuals with limited earning potential.
 However, Bajaj Finance Systematic Deposit Plan is the best investment option in this situation.
 It allows you to enjoy the stable growth of an FD at benefits similar to an SIP.

 A debt fund is a type of mutual fund that invests in fixed-income assets.
 These assets include the money market, corporate and government bonds, corporate debt securities, etc. Debt funds are also known as Bond funds and income funds.